Fulling: Scouring

 Urine was so important to the fulling business that it was taxed in Ancient Rome.
 Stale urine, known as wash or lant, was a source of ammonium salts and assisted in cleansing and whitening the cloth and having its fibers intertwined.

 By the medieval period, fuller's earth had been introduced for use in the process.
 This is a soft clay-like material occurring naturally as an impure hydrous aluminium silicate.
 Worked through the cloth, it absorbs oils and dirt.
 It was used in conjunction with wash.
 More recently, soap has been used.

 Milling

 The second function of fulling was to thicken cloth by matting the fibres together to give it strength and increase waterproofing (felting).
 This was vital in the case of woollens, made from carded wool, but not for worsted materials made from combed wool.
 After this stage, water was used to rinse out the foul-smelling liquor used during cleansing.
 Felting of wool occurs upon hammering or other mechanical agitation because the microscopic scales on the surface of wool fibres hook together, somewhat like hook and loop fixings.

-Manual methods

 Manual trampling, drawing after an Ancient Roman fresco in the Fullonica of Stephanus, Pompeii.
 A fullonica is a fullery and laundry shop.

-Originally, fulling was carried out by the pounding of the woollen cloth with a club, or the fuller's feet or hands.

-In Roman times, fulling was conducted by slaves working the cloth while ankle deep in tubs of human urine.